minagawah/cra-ts-emotion-tailwind-solution/README.md

 &nbsp; [2-3.
 Using `babel-plugin-macros`](#what-macro)
 [3.
 LICENSE](#license)

-***Update (10/5/2019):
-Found out the current settings does not allow Jest tests if components include "emotion" syntax.
-Will figure out for solutions soon.***

 <a id="about"></a>
 ## 1. About

-There must be quite a number of people who have CRA (with TypeScript support)
+I struggled for a while
-struggling for
+for
 [emotion](https://emotion.sh/docs/introduction)
 and
 [tailwindcss](https://tailwindcss.com/)
-to work in their apps.
-I did.
-I didn't want others to suffer as I did,
+to work on my CRA app with TypeScript support, and I do not want others to suffer as I did.
-so here is a sample app to provide some of my solutions.
+This is a sample app to illustrate some of my solutions.

 <a id="what"></a>